tronscan/tron-tvl-list/README.md

 # Adding new Defi project
 The JSON schema for Defi project includes: name, logoURI, homepage, CoinMarketCap ID, url, poolAddresses.

-Follow the steps below to add a new token：
+Follow the steps below to add a new Defi project：
 1) Fork this repo.
-2) change the JSON file `defiProjectList.json`, adding such as: (PLEASE DO NOT REMOVE EXISITING PROJECTS)
+2) change the JSON file `defiProjectList.json`, adding such as: (PLEASE DO NOT REMOVE EXISITING CONTENTS)
 ```
 {
     "name": "SunSwap",